tohachan/rrwbb/README.md

 &nbsp;

 ### What is this?
-This is a starter pack for build front end application of any (probably) complexity.
+This is a starter pack for build front end React application of any (probably) complexity.

 ### Why you might need this?
 Because it can save a lot of time when you need to start your next project.

 ### Motivation
-My goal was to create setup for future projects without too much of "black box" solutions and with support of all required features for production.
+My goal was to create setup for future projects without too much of "black box" solutions and with support of all required features for differrent needs.
+So there is no SSG, just webpack and babel.
+I also wanted to have clear, explicit and decoupled configs.
+It should also be optimized and use modern best practices.
+I couldn't find setup that could do all of that the way i want it, so i made this one.
-I mostly borrow all the ideas from all around the Internet and put them all together.
+I mostly borrow all the ideas from all around the Internet (especially from [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate)) and put them all together.

 ### Requirements
 Required node >=9.0 && <12.4 since right now node-sass have some problem to install with 12.4